Gungun2305/first_repo/README.md

 # first_repo
-This is my first github repo. <br>
+This is my first github repo.
+It is for the learning purpose of git.. <br>
 Author: Gungun